coherency224/hop-em/docs/source/PowerCycle_Talos.rst

 4. Switch HT tank breaker on
 5. Laucher -> Start server and applications

-Power Cycle UPS
+Power Cycle UPS (Toshiba 1600XP)
 ==========================

+Instrument is shut down properly before the following steps.
-Switch off and on the breaker in the back
+1. Switch off the breaker in the back of UPS
+2. Important: wait long enough until the display goes dark
+3. Switch on the breaker
+4. Press and hold STOP to bring the UPS to Bypass mode
+5. Start up instrument properly
+6. Press and hold RUN to bring UPS On-line